n4wf3l/Interschool-VA/README.md

 In the future, the student services STUVO and Enigma (student association of Campus Kaai in Anderlecht) are open to collaboration if this project is to be organized.

-## Installation
+## Project Setup

--   Clone the project on your IDE
+Follow these steps to set up and run the project locally:

 -   Open your terminal
--   Typ these command :
+-   Use these commands :

     -   composer install
     -   cp .env.example .env
     -   php artisan key:generate
     -   php artisan migrate:fresh --seed (Wait for Seeding database)
+    -   php artisan serve

+    Open a new terminal and use thes commands:

     -   npm install
     -   npm run dev

-        Open new terminal :
-    -   php artisan serve
--   You can now open your browser and enjoy the platform!
+Now open your browser on [http://127.0.0.1:8000] and enjoy our website!

 ## Configurations and Structure

--   Go to .env file and copy this code :
+-   Go to the .env file and copy this code from line 31 to 38:
     MAIL_MAILER=smtp
     MAIL_HOST=smtp.googlemail.com
     MAIL_PORT=465